e271828e/Flight.jl/docs/notes/design/framework_spec.md

 [Slots](#g-slot) are the one initialized datum without declared defaults — the bare-types decision ([§9.3][s9-3]), upheld here (row 68).
-So a slot's only source before [boundary zero](#g-boundary-zero) is the condition, and three consequences follow.
+So a slot's only source before [boundary zero](#g-boundary-zero) (the initialization boundary: the ordinary macro-sequence with an empty integrate) is the condition, and three consequences follow.

 **Totality is a precondition of starting, checked by the service.** A